 When is a phone not a phone?
 When it’s a wallet.
 It may not need to be said, but we’ll still say it: Smartphones are pretty much everywhere.
 Statista reports 24 million smartphone users across the country, representing about 68 percent of mobile users in Canada (based on the 2016 census population).
 Global research and data analytics company Nielsen reported that nearly one-third of Canadian smartphone users have tapped into mobile payments, including anything from paying for a rideshare directly to merchant processing in an app to using Apple Pay or Google Pay at a restaurant.
 Google also notes that Canadian consumers are ready and willing to ditch their real wallets in favor of virtual ones.

 Mobile payments have revolutionized the way businesses are thinking about payment processing.
 On one front, we’re moving toward more secure, authenticated ways to process payments.
 And on another, we’re moving toward faster, more convenient ways to pay for your customer.
 To accept mobile payments at your store, you need to get a point-of-sale device that’s equipped with NFC technology.
 This doesn’t have to be expensive.
-The Square Reader for contactless and chip is just $59 and lets you accept contactless cards, chip credit cards, Apple Pay and Google Pay anywhere.
+The Square Reader (2nd generation) is just $69 and lets you accept contactless cards, Apple Pay and Google Pay anywhere.

 Removing Pain Points and Barriers with Technology